| Assignments due in one week unless otherwise stated.

 If you are experienced with HTML, I want you to develop a page that challenges you and uses elements that you stretch your knowledge - this is the time to explore more CSS or forms - experiment!

-Due the Thursday after the week it is assigned so due September 12th.(Note that homework is always due the Thursday of the week after it is assigned unless I give a specific due date - usually because I want to go over the assignment).
+Due the Thursday after the week it is assigned so due January 30th.(Note that homework is always due the Thursday of the week after it is assigned unless I give a specific due date - usually because I want to go over the assignment).

 For all assignments and quizzes, send me the address that I can run in the browser to test your program and also send a copy of the code.